-Value billing or fixed fee billing was something I used to stay away from before the cloud.
-Reason being, in an on premise environment where I did not control the accounting or the software selection of the client, I couldn’t be sure of the work I was going to be doing each month.
+Value billing or fixed-fee billing was something I used to stay away from before the cloud.
+Reason being, in an on-premise environment where I did not control the accounting or the software selection of the client, I could not be sure of the work I was going to be doing each month.
 The client led the engagement instead of me being able to control the quality of the accounting system and the deliverables it could create.
-Additionally, the collaboration issue was an expense I couldn’t predict either.
-Each client had their own setup – different remote access solutions & back up procedures that made it hard to predict how much non-billable time I was going to incur just to be able to do the work or return it to the client.
+Additionally, the collaboration issue was an expense I could not predict either.
+Each client had their own setup – different remote access solutions and back-up procedures that made it hard to predict how much non-billable time I was going to incur just to be able to do the work or return it to the client.
 All of these non-value tasks add up and create those hidden costs that draw down profitability.

 In a cloud environment, the costs are face value.
-The software and hardware expenses, IT security and privacy audits, real-time client collaboration, financial & operational reporting, customer support and all other accountant program benefits is all inclusive in the price you pay.
-Therefore value billing is possible and not a science anymore.
-So for example, if you have 20 clients you bill monthly accounting services, and the invoice is always variable each month with hourly rates offering little opportunity to be come more profitable as you become more efficient, this cloud environment will allow you to value bill.
-When moving to this model you can take advantage of the efficiencies you create to drive your realization higher and make the bill more predictable for your client, which makes it a win-win for both parties!
+The software and hardware expenses, IT security and privacy audits, real-time client collaboration, financial and operational reporting, customer support, and all other accountant program benefits is all inclusive in the price you pay.
+Therefore, value billing is possible and not a science anymore.
+So for example, if you have 20 clients you bill monthly accounting services, and the invoice is always variable each month with hourly rates offering little opportunity to become more profitable as you become more efficient, this cloud environment will allow you to value bill.
+When moving to this model, you can take advantage of the efficiencies you create to drive your realization higher and make the bill more predictable for your client, which makes it a win-win for both parties!

-Let's estimate the annual program fees for your Firm from all of your cloud vendors is $2,500.
-The Overhead cost per month for these program fees would be approx. $208/month spread across your 20 outsourced accounting clients.
+Let's estimate the annual program fees for your firm from all of your cloud vendors is $2,500.
+The overhead cost per month for these program fees would be approximately $208/month spread across your 20 outsourced accounting clients.

-The monthly per client fee to utilize the system including all of your cloud vendors may be approx. $100/month/client.
+The monthly per-client fee to utilize the system, including all of your cloud vendors, may be approximately $100/mo/client.

-In this example, the client services you provide for your 20 clients are Bookkeeping (i.e. entering & paying bills, creating customer invoices, bank reconciliations, etc) and/or Controllership (i.e. monthly financial statement preparation & analysis, cash flow forecasting, business planning & budgeting, etc) for an average of $1,500/mo/client.
+In this example, the client services you provide for your 20 clients are bookkeeping (i.e., entering and paying bills, creating customer invoices, bank reconciliations, etc.) and/or controllership (i.e., monthly financial statement preparation and analysis, cash flow forecasting, business planning and budgeting, etc.) for an average of $1,500/mo/client.
 The total revenue for the accounting services you would bring in each month would be approximately $30,000.